raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_11.md

 ## Wrapping Up

-You’ve finished — you now have a app that can add locations of accessible places to a shared database and then show people the places in the database that are near to them.
+You’ve finished — you now have a app that can add locations of litter bins to a shared database and then show people the litter bins in the database that are near to them.

 But wait!
 One last thing!